Ultrasound combined with real-time data

 Previously, the reservoir had a problem with excessive algae growth, increasing PH levels (<7) as well as organic matter levels.
 This made it attractive for the wildlife found in the ecosystem adjacent to the airport, which represented a risk to the aerodrome’s operational security (a danger of impact between the wildlife and the aircrafts), for which it was necessary the use of chemical products (algaecides), to maintain partial and temporary control.

 In 2015, a study of options for algae control considered the MPC-Buoy system as the best choice because it provided a long-term solution and a low environmental impact since it does not generate hazardous waste or health risks for operators.
 Since the installation of the LG Sonic ultrasound units in early 2017, the use of chemicals has been significantly reduced, which it also reduced the manpower and hours of work required to control the algae.

-The use of this system also allowed to keep a real-time record of the water quality parameters, observing a reduction of 88.36% in the total solids and therefore also the turbidity of the water body, additionally a significant reduction of 100 % of algae on the surface in sample analysis.
+The use of this system also allowed to keep a real-time record of the water quality parameters, observing a reduction of 88.36% in the total solids and therefore also the turbidity of the water body, additionally a significant reduction in algae on the surface in sample analysis.